Have you ever wondered why you can listen to a melody you’ve never heard before and somehow it just makes sense?

 Sometimes the most obvious follow-up to an initial idea feels PERFECT.
 But not always.
 Too often, the direct route is so obvious it’s embarrassing.
 Take this pair of gestures, for instance.

-And here are two better alternatives—figures I probably wouldn’t have thought of using without using the VMT.
+And here are two better alternatives—figures I probably wouldn’t have thought of using without using the VOM.

 Full disclosure.
-When I fed my boring melody into Suno, it put all three versions together and suddenly it doesn’t sound boring.
-Turns out I have a terrible problem: I can’t write anything that sounds bad.
+I tried to write a too-predictable melody.
+But when I fed it into Suno, it put all three versions together and suddenly it doesn’t sound boring.

-Each of the figures on the table above has one or two “normal” and several “modified” behaviors.
-In general, the normal behavior produces an easy-going effect—letting us quietly groove with the overall flow.
+Each of the figures on the table above has one or two “straightforward” and several “modified” behaviors.
+In general, the straightforward behavior produces an easy-going effect—letting us quietly groove with the overall flow.
 Taking some alternative path produces a number of different effects: each unexpected turn a bit more expressive in its own way.

-Bad Bunny uses the most expected outcome of the Return Figure.
+Bad Bunny uses the most straightforward behavior of the Return Figure.
 That doesn’t mean his tune is boring or simplistic.
 Hardly.
 He’s a master at metric phasing: taking a small melodic idea and restarting it so what first felt accented suddenly feels out of kilter.
 Just saying, don’t undersell Bad Bunny.

-The three examples above barely scratch the surface.
-Melodic figures aren’t just patterns—they’re agents.
-Each one has characteristic ways of moving, connecting, and behaving that composers across centuries have exploited to charm, surprise, and move their listeners.
+Wrapping up.
+The three applications I’ve just shown barely scratch the surface of what’s possible with using melodic figures.
+Melodic figures aren't just patterns—they're agents —capable of acting to achieve effects or results.
+Each one has characteristic ways of moving, connecting, and behaving that composers across centuries have harnessed to charm, surprise, and move their listeners.
 Learning to work with that behavior—consciously, intentionally—is where melody writing stops feeling like guesswork and starts feeling like craft.

-In the meantime, two sister posts go deeper into the world of melodic figures:
+In the meantime, here are two sister posts that go deeper into the world of melodic figures: